dfsoeten/mtg-spoiler-bot/readme.md

 This nifty "little" python application will scrape the newest spoilers from [Mythic Spoiler](http://mythicspoiler.com/) and caches the data into `.json` files.
 Images will be saved into aswell!

-In the future this application will be able to be linked with [Whatsapp web](https://web.whatsapp.com/) and atuomatically send the newest spoilers inside your groups app!
+In the future this application will be able to be linked with [Whatsapp web](https://web.whatsapp.com/) and atuomatically send the newest spoilers inside your playgroups groups app!

 ## Getting Started
 Clone this repo: `git clone https://github.com/iamdann/mtg-spoiler-bot.git`